Tag Archive for: marketing

 Search marketing has long been a primary focus in the marketing strategies of many businesses.
 A strong SEO strategy still increases website visibility and drives organic traffic.
 However, search behavior has evolved dramatically.
 We are no longer optimizing only for typed queries or simple “Hey Siri” voice commands.

-Today, users engage in full conversations with AI-powered systems.
-Tools like ChatGPT, Google Search Generative Experience (SGE), Perplexity AI, Amazon Alexa, and Apple Siri are reshaping how people find information.
+Today, users engage in full conversations with AI-powered search tools such as ChatGPT, Google AI Overviews, Google AI Mode, Perplexity AI, Microsoft Copilot, Claude, Gemini, and increasingly conversational assistants like Amazon Alexa and Apple Siri. are reshaping how people find information.
 Instead of typing fragmented keywords or asking one-off questions, users now ask layered, contextual questions and expect direct, conversational answers.

 As a result, businesses must shift from traditional “voice search optimization” to optimizing for Natural Language Processing (NLP) and AI-powered answer engines.
 At Stevens & Tate Marketing, we see this as the next evolution of search marketing: preparing your content not just to rank — but to be selected, summarized, and trusted by AI systems.